 However, I can’t also ignore that creative restlessness I was just talking about.
 I know I can’t stop creating, so I have to intentionally make room for it even when it means a lot of hustle.

 My husband and I started a Dessert Buffet business when our twins were 1 year old.
 This had a good run for a year until we decided to close it down (a story for another time).
 I launched my Branding & Website Design Studio when the girls turned 2.
-I pioneered the Pursuit Manila community when they were 3 years old, and produced the Passion Cards and several Chasing Dreams merchandise around the same time.
+I pioneered the Pursuit Manila community when they were 3 years old, and produced several Chasing Dreams merch around the same time.

-Through all these, I also didn’t stop blogging until last year when I hit the proverbial wall and needed to take a much-needed creative break.
+I also didn’t stop blogging until two years ago when I hit the proverbial wall and needed to take a much-needed creative break.
 And so I did, and I talked a lot about this when I relaunched Chasing Dreams.

 But even when I was on a “break”, my mind did not stop reeling with new creative ideas, maybe for a new business, or a new brand, or a new product.
-I also thought a lot about relaunching Chasing Dreams, or resuming Pursuit Manila, or maybe reviving the Passion Cards.
+I also thought a lot about relaunching Chasing Dreams, or maybe resuming Pursuit Manila.

 Our creative giftings are deeply engraved in our beings, and being a mother or a wife doesn’t change that.

 There’s this restlessness inside of us that pulls us to create things and to connect with people.